mmistakes/minimal-mistakes/_pages/personal.md

 ---
-title: Some projects that I pursue on my own
+title: Personal projects
 header:
   image: /assets/images/vortart/banner_vorticity.png
 permalink: /personal/
 ---

+Here you can find a non-exhaustive list of projects that I pursue on my own.
+If you're interested in any of them feel free to reach out.

 ## Pymicra